-Spatial modulation (SM) can be thought of as a spectrum and power-efficient paradigm for THz UM-MIMO.
-Instead of antenna frequency maps, as those shown in Fig. \ref{f:AoSAs} for multi-carrier designs, we can design antenna maps that turn AEs on and off in the context of a SM setup.
-Due to inherent large array dimensions, a significant number of information bits can be assigned to antenna locations in these maps.
-Up to our knowledge, SM at THz has never been addressed in the literature.
-In fact, SM at very high frequencies is challenging because of LoS-dominance.
-Based on the previous analysis of THz channel conditions in Sec. \ref{sec:chmodel}, it can be noted that frequency, communication range, and separations between AEs can be tuned for favorable propagation settings.

-Adaptive and hierarchical SM solutions can be achieved by mapping information bits to antenna locations, at the level of SAs or AEs.
-We perceive the antenna arrays as large fully-configurable graphene sheets of AEs that can get partially activated.
-Such arrays can be adapted in real time by activating a specific set of AEs, to achieve a target bit rate at a specific communication range (as per our arguments in previous sections).
-Sample bit error rate (BER) results for several SM and SMX schemes are shown in Fig.~\ref{f:BER}.
-Note that \emph{Region 2 optimized} corresponds to operations in region 2 of Fig.~\ref{f:channel_2}, with corresponding compact designs, but with dimension tuning to guarantee favorable propagation conditions (sufficient channel diversity).
-We observe that operations in region 2 can be made efficient, and that SMX is more sensitive to channel conditions than SM.
-Note that SM can be combined with frequency-interleaved antenna map designs, so as to come up with generic index modulation solutions.
-Such solutions can take full advantage of available resources by assigning information bits to frequency allocations as well.
+SM can be thought of as a spectrum-efficient and power-efficient solution for THz UM-MIMO.
+Instead of antenna frequency maps, like those shown in Fig. \ref{f:AoSAs} for multi-carrier designs, we can design antenna maps that turn AEs on and off in the context of an SM setup.
+Due to inherent large-array dimensions, a significant number of information bits can be assigned to antenna locations in these maps.
+However, at very high frequencies, SM becomes challenging because of high channel correlation.
+Adaptive and hierarchical SM solutions can be produced by mapping information bits to antenna indices, at either the SA level or the AE level \cite{Sarieddeen8765243}.
+The antenna arrays can be visualized as large fully-configurable graphene sheets of AEs that get partially activated.
+Such arrays can be adapted in real time by activating a specific set of AEs in order to achieve a specific bit rate at a target communication range.
+Note that SM can be combined with frequency-interleaved antenna-map designs, so as to come up with generic index-modulation solutions.
+Such solutions can take full advantage of the available resources by assigning information bits to frequency allocations, as well.